Alegruz/alegruz.github.io/Notes/2022/07/English/EfficientRenderingStudyNotes.md

 }
 ```

-#### Centroid-Based Edge Detection<sup>[Thibieroz09](#Thibieroz09)</sup>
+#### Centroid-Based Edge Detection

 An optimized way to detect edges is to leverage the GPU’s fixed function resolve feature.
-Centroid sampling is used to adjust the sample position of an interpolated pixel shader input so that it is contained within the area defined by the multisamples covered by the triangle.
+Centroid sampling is used to adjust the sample position of an interpolated pixel shader input so that it is contained within the area defined by the multisamples covered by the triangle.<sup>[Thibieroz09](#Thibieroz09)</sup>

-Centroid sampling can be used to determine whether a sample belongs to an edge pixel or not.
+Centroid sampling can be used to determine whether a sample belongs to an edge pixel or not.<sup>[Thibieroz09](#Thibieroz09)</sup>

 This MSAA edge detection technique is quite fast, especially compared to a custom method of comparing every G-Buffer normal and depth samples.
-It only requires a few bits of storage in a G-Buffer render target.
+It only requires a few bits of storage in a G-Buffer render target.<sup>[Thibieroz09](#Thibieroz09)</sup>

+* This is a neat trick, but is not that useful<sup>[Thibieroz11](#Thibieroz11)</sup>
+  * Produces too many edges that don't need to be shaded per sample
+  * Especially when tessellation is used!!
+  * Doesn't detect edges from transparent textures

 #### S.T.A.L.K.E.R.<sup>[Shishkovtsov05](#Shishkovtsov05)</sup>